ingridtartaglia/paint-online/README.md

 # #3 - Paint Online
 ---
-Click on the pallete to fill the squares
+Click on the pallete to fill the squares.

+Technologies used:
+- HTML
+- CSS
+- JavaScript (jQuery)
+- Google Fonts